herrmutig/AnchorPageJS/README.md

 `startMargin`: the margin measured by the very first given anchor before it starts the Animation (NUMBER)

 `endMargin`: same as startMargin but with the very last given Anchor

+### Changelog
+10.3.2018:

+- Final Version Release: 1.1.1

+- Bugfix: Scrolling will no longer skip sections

+- Bugfix: Fast Scrolling won't affect startMargin anymore

+- Version 1.1.0 Alpha

+- Added Mobile Swiping Support

+### Planned Features
+- responsive breakpoints
+- more animations
+- Scrolling for elements and not only for the Browserwindow

+### Bugs
+No Bugs known Hurray!